-S Particulars Assumptions

-No.

-Curre ent Assets

-1. Trade receivables Historically, the holding levels of trade receivables have ranged from 70-94 days in last three Fiscals.
-We expect that owing to back-ended recovery in Fiscal 2021 the levels of trade receivables will be elevated before normalizing in Fiscal 2022 and Fiscal 2023.
-In light of the same, we have assumed receivables of 85 days for Fiscal 2021 and 70 days each for Fiscal 2022 and Fiscal 2023

-2. Inventories Inventory levels tend to be dependent upon delivery schedules and over the last three Fiscals have ranged between 65-75 days.
-We expect that owing to back-ended recovery in Fiscal 2021 the levels of inventory will be elevated before normalizing in Fiscal 2022 and

-Fiscal 2023.
-In light of the same, we have assumed inventories of 80 days for Fiscal 2021, 72 days for Fiscal 2022 and 70 days for Fiscal 2023 3.
-Other financial and current assets The key items under this head are balance with statutory/ government authorities, advances, export incentives which are yet to be received etc. During the past few years, the Company has been able to better manage its receivables on account of export incentives which has helped lower the levels of other financial and current assets.
-Hence, we have assumed levels of 30 days for Fiscal 2021, 20 days for Fiscal 2022 and 18 days for Fiscal 2023 which is closer to trends in Fiscal 2020 Curre ent Liabilities 4.
-Trade payables Over the past three years, our trade payables have varied between 37 days and 46 days.
-We believe that back-ended recovery will lead to elevated levels of trade payables and have thus assumed 50 days for Fiscal 2021 and 45 days each for Fiscal 2022 and Fiscal 2023 5.
-Other current liabilities & Provisions Holding levels under this head has ranged from 4-10 days in the last three Fiscals.
-We have projected this at around 10 days for Fiscal 2021 and 7 days each for Fiscal 2022 and Fiscal 2023
+S Particulars Assumptions No. Curre Current Assets 1.
+Trade receivables Historically, the holding levels of trade receivables have ranged from 70-101 days in last three Fiscals.
+We believe that the levels of trade receivables in Fiscal 2021 were elevated owing to back-ended recovery and will normalize in Fiscal 2022 and Fiscal 2023.
+In light of the same, we have assumed receivables of 70 days each for Fiscal 2022 and Fiscal 2023 2.
+Inventories Inventory levels tend to be dependent upon delivery schedules and over the last three Fiscals have ranged between 65-101 days.
+We believe that the levels of inventories in Fiscal 2021 were elevated owing to back-ended recovery and will normalize in Fiscal 2022 and Fiscal 2023.
+In light of the same, we have assumed inventories of 72 days for Fiscal 2022 and 70 days for Fiscal 2023 3.
+Other financial and current assets The key items under this head are balance with statutory/government authorities, advances, export incentives which are yet to be received etc. We have assumed levels of 20 days for Fiscal 2022 and 18 days for Fiscal 2023 which is closer to trends in Fiscal 2020 Curre Current Liabilities 4.
+Trade payables Over the past three years, our trade payables have varied between 37 days and 70 days.
+We believe that back-ended recovery had led to elevated levels of trade payables in Fiscal 2021 and have thus assumed 45 days each for Fiscal 2022 and Fiscal 2023 5.
+Other current liabilities & Provisions Holding levels under this head has ranged from 4-12 days in the last three Fiscals.
+We have projected this at around 7 days each for Fiscal 2022 and Fiscal 2023

-Note: Pursuant to the certificate dated March 16, 2021, issued by Bhatt & Associates, Chartered Accountants
+Note: Pursuant to the certificate dated July 18, 2021, issued by Bhatt & Associates, Chartered Accountants

-The aforementioned working capital estimates and projections have been approved by the Board through their resolution dated March 12, 2021.
+The aforementioned working capital estimates and projections have been approved by the Board through their resolution dated July 18, 2021.

-Our Company proposes to utilize ₹ 450 million and ₹ 80 million of the Net Proceeds in Fiscal 2022 and Fiscal 2023, respectively, towards our long term working capital requirements.
+Our Company proposes to utilize ₹ 400 million and ₹ 50 million of the Net Proceeds in Fiscal 2022 and Fiscal 2023, respectively, towards our long term working capital requirements.
 The balance portion of our long term working capital requirement will be arranged from existing equity, internal accruals and borrowings from banks.